 The tickets to Ahmedabad are reasonably cheaper in comparison to other places in Gujarat.
 I traveled to Ahmedabad from Delhi by air whenever I traveled to Gujarat.

 All major cities of Gujarat are well connected with other parts of India with the Indian railway network.
 In case if there are no direct trains from other parts of India then you can get a train from Ahmedabad.
 Here are some of the tips for train travel in India.

 The public transportation in Gujarat is not very reliable as I mentioned above.
 In cities like Ahmedabad, Surat, Vadodara, Bhuj, Etc auto rickshaws are easily available.
 They are the most economical way to travel from one place to another in a city.
 Local bus networks are practically non-existing.

 Bus travel in Gujarat

 The Volvo and sleeper buses are very popular in Gujarat for traveling between cities.
 There are overnight sleeper buses from Ahmedabad to other places in Gujarat.
 These buses are operated by private transporters.

 The state government bus service is not very reliable and the buses are not very comfortable.
 The ticket for the private buses can be booked on Redbus and MakeMyTrip or through any other bus service provider.

 These buses are fine for traveling between bigger cities and long distances travel.
-For short distance travel bus network is not good, even though Ahmedabad’s bus terminus looks quite modern but bus service is not at par.
+For short-distance travel bus network is not good, even though Ahmedabad’s bus terminus looks quite modern but bus service is not on par.
 For example, if traveling from Bhuj to Rann or Dorado or Hodka local bus service is not reliable.
 I have checked during my earlier trips and locals told me that at times they have to wait for 2 to 3 hours for a bus.

 Juggad for traveling